 You don't have to lose your home or spend down your money to qualify for Medi-Cal.
 We can help you protect your home and other assets with a long-term care estate plan designed to facilitate eligibility for Medi-Cal benefits without having to spend down your money or other assets on nursing home care.

-A Living Trust will not protect your home from a Medi-Cal estate claim.
-Nevertheless, your Living Trust should include Long-term Care Catastrophic Coverage Powers and other provisions to allow your agent under a General Durable Power of Attorney to carry out Medi-Cal estate planning.
+Beginning January 1, 2017, a Living Trust will now protect your home from a Medi-Cal estate claim.
+Nevertheless, your Living Trust should include Long-term Health Care Catastrophic Coverage Powers and other provisions to allow your agent under a General Durable Power of Attorney to carry out Medi-Cal estate planning.
 Also, your General Durable Power of Attorney should include provisions which expressly authorize your agent to carry out Medi-Cal estate planning in the event you are ill or disabled and lack the capacity to carry out the planning yourself.